 Dredge chicken pieces in seasoned flour.
 Heat oil in a large skillet over medium-high heat.

 Cook chicken in the hot skillet for 4 to 6 minutes, turning once, until crisp and golden.
-Remove to plate; keep warm.
+Cook to internal temp of 165°F. Remove to plate; keep warm.

 Add wine to the skillet and boil for about 4 minutes or until reduced by half.
 Remove from heat and whisk in butter and herbs.
 Serve chicken with herbed butter sauce.